 Annual Investment Forum

-Charity Investment Forum
+Charity Investment Forum - About time

 Our annual investment conference will feature a range of high quality presentations from investment experts and charity specialists.
 This year we will be focusing on investment themes in the morning and hosting a selection of break out sessions in the afternoon, on topics of interest to charity investors allowing deeper discussion and networking.

 See the full agenda and details of our three breakout sessions below.

 We are pleased to host this year's Forum at King's Place, both London's first new music hall venue since the opening of the Barbican in 1982, and home to the King's Place Music Foundation.
 Read more about the venue.